 5. Create a collection on Opensea.

 Opensea allows artists to group similar art with a feature called a collection.
 A collection houses a similar piece of art.
-As an artist you should ensure orderliness to attract high-value collectors, keeping your artwork scattered makes it difficult to pick.
+As an artist, you should ensure orderliness to attract high-value collectors; keeping your artwork scattered makes it challenging to pick.

 Make sure you feel up to these fields.

-1. Logo Image – This Field enables you to upload a logo to identify your art.
+1. Logo Image – This field lets you upload a logo to identify your art.

-2. Featured Image – This Field enables you to upload a featured image to identify your art.
+2. Featured Image – This field lets you upload a featured image to identify your art.

 3. Banner Image – This Field enables you to upload a banner image to identify your art

-4. Name – This field allows you to enter the name of your collection, make sure this is a generic name because when you go viral that is going to be the unique identifier.
+4. Name – This field allows you to enter the name of your collection, make sure this is a generic name because when you go viral, that will be the unique identifier.

-5. URL – This field allows you to enter the website of the collection.
-You might need to show a website to justify your project, that way it convinces the collector to collect your art.
+5. URL – This field allows you to enter the collection’s website.
+You might need to show a website to justify your project; it convinces the collector to collect your art.

 6. Description- This field allows you to enter a description of your collection.

-7. Category- This enables you to categorize your collection on the Opensea platform.
+7. Category- This enables you to categorise your collection on the Opensea platform.
 There are over 12 categories

-We all know using Ethereum comes with a huge gas fee, while Polygon is gas-free.
+Using Ethereum comes with a vast gas fee, while Polygon is gas-free.

-If you have the funds to spend on minting with the Ethereum gas fee, then it’s just fine.
+If you have the funds to spend on minting with the Ethereum gas fee.

-11. Payment Tokens – This section allows you to choose your prefered payment tokens.
+11. Payment Tokens – This section allows you to choose your preferred payment tokens.

 Opensea supports more than one token.
-It includes additional supports for tokens like DAI, USDC and many others.
+In addition, it includes additional support for tickets like DAI, USDC and many others.
 These tokens are part of the Polygon and Eth network.

-12. Display Theme – The final section deals with how you want your NFTs to be aligned, feel free to decide on this section as much as you like.
+12. Display Theme – The final section deals with how you want your NFTs to be aligned; feel free to decide on this section as much as possible.

 6. Start Uploading your art to a collection.

-One step before the final is to begin uploading individual art to the collections you created.
+One step before the final is to begin uploading unique art to the collections you created.

 Make sure that you arrange your arts in a particular order of collection.
-Here are the following fields that need to be filled up in a particular order.
+For example, the following fields need to be filled up in a specific order.

-1. FileField- This field allows you to upload your NFT files, which may be Images, Audio and Videos, just anything.
+1. FileField- This field allows you to upload your NFT files, which may be Images, Audio Videos, or just anything.